luca-commits/ROW_engines/README.md

 # Master Thesis: Adaptive timestepping for the Simulation of Electric Machines

-This repository has been forked from the LehrFEM++ repository, all the files relevant to the Master thesis can be found in the folder projects/cylinder_test
+This repository has been forked from the LehrFEM++ repository, all the files relevant to the Master thesis can be found in the folder [cylinder_test](projects/cylinder_test)

-A standard style for README files

-Your README file is normally the first entry point to your code.
-It should tell people why they should use your module, how they can install it, and how they can use it.
-Standardizing how you write your README makes creating and maintaining your READMEs easier.
-Great documentation takes work!

 This repository contains:

+1. The LehrFEM++ library
+2. A program used to solve the Eddy current equation with iterative methods [BDF-1/2](projects/cylinder_test/solve_non-linear.cc)
+3. Programs used to solve the Eddy current equation with ROW methods on a static mesh [ROW-static](projects/cylinder_test/solve_ROW_no_rotation_main.cc) and a rotating mesh [ROW-static](projects/cylinder_test/solve_ROW_complete.cc)
+4.

 1. [The specification](spec.md) for how a standard README should look.
 2. A link to [a linter](https://github.com/RichardLitt/standard-readme-preset) you can use to keep your README maintained ([work in progress](https://github.com/RichardLitt/standard-readme/issues/5)).